redis/redis-doc/topics/sentinel.md

 Note: because currently slave priority is not implemented, the selection is performed only discarding unreachable slaves and picking the one with the lower Run ID.

+APPENDIX A - Get started with Sentinel in five minutes
+===

+If you want to try Redis Sentinel, please follow this steps:

+* Clone the *unstable* branch of the Redis repository at github (it is the default branch).
+* Compile it with "make".
+* Start a few normal Redis instances, using the `redis-server` compiled in the *unstable* branch.
+One master and one slave is enough.
+* Use the `redis-sentinel` executable to start three instances of Sentinel, with `redis-sentinel /path/to/config`.
+To create the three configurations just create three files where you put something like that:

+    port 26379
+    sentinel monitor mymaster 127.0.0.1 6379 2
+    sentinel down-after-milliseconds mymaster 5000
+    sentinel failover-timeout mymaster 900000
+    sentinel can-failover mymaster yes
+    sentinel parallel-syncs mymaster 1

+Note: where you see `port 26379`, use 26380 for the second Sentinel, and 26381 for the third Sentinel (any other differnet non colliding port will do of course).
+Also note that the `down-after-milliseconds` configuration option is set to just five seconds, that is a good value to play with Sentienl, but not good for production environments.

+At this point you should see something like the following in every Sentinel you are running:

+    [4747] 23 Jul 14:49:15.883 * +slave slave 127.0.0.1:6380 127.0.0.1 6380 @ mymaster 127.0.0.1 6379
+    [4747] 23 Jul 14:49:19.645 * +sentinel sentinel 127.0.0.1:26379 127.0.0.1 26379 @ mymaster 127.0.0.1 6379
+    [4747] 23 Jul 14:49:21.659 * +sentinel sentinel 127.0.0.1:26381 127.0.0.1 26381 @ mymaster 127.0.0.1 6379

+    redis-cli -p 26379 sentinel masters
+    1)  1) "name"
+        2) "mymaster"
+        3) "ip"
+        4) "127.0.0.1"
+        5) "port"
+        6) "6379"
+        7) "runid"
+        8) "66215809eede5c0fdd20680cfb3dbd3bdf70a6f8"
+        9) "flags"
+       10) "master"
+       11) "pending-commands"
+       12) "0"
+       13) "last-ok-ping-reply"
+       14) "515"
+       15) "last-ping-reply"
+       16) "515"
+       17) "info-refresh"
+       18) "5116"
+       19) "num-slaves"
+       20) "1"
+       21) "num-other-sentinels"
+       22) "2"
+       23) "quorum"
+       24) "2"

+To see how the failover works, just put down your slave (for instance sending `DEUBG SEGFAULT` to crash it) and see what happens.

+This HOWTO is a work in progress, more information will be added in the near future.